mnemnion/JLpeg.jl/Plans.md

 We use `:aux` to store everything we determine about rules, nullable, nofail, fixedlen, terminal, visited, anything else we really need to know.

+#### [ ] Compiling

+I'm trying to figure out here what the operations for compiling even are.

+My basic annoyance with the current compiler is that it prewalks the code.
+Advantage: didn't have to sprinkle "compile!" everywhere.
+Disadvantages: numerous.

+What I want is to dump that, and pass through a `link` Dict.

+Things to determine/do on recursive walk:

+- [X] Sight order: which rules are seen first, the code will be laid out accordingly
+- [X] Which rules are recursive
+- [ ] `:hascaps` (need for FullCapture optimization)
+- [ ] Compile everything which doesn't have a rule call.

  [ ] Inlining?
 Should we?
 What circumstances?
  [ ] Tail-call elimination